 Life Insurance License

-Obtaining your life insurance license distinguishes you as a producer qualified to sell life insurance products within your state.
-Having your life insurance license grants you the ability to explain, sell and write this line of business.
+Obtaining your life insurance license distinguishes you as an insurance producer qualified to sell life insurance products within your state.
+Having your life insurance license grants you the ability to explain, sell, and write this line of business.

 Health Insurance License